patternfly/patternfly-elements/docs/content/develop/properties.md

 }
 ```

-This property definition results in a property named `foo` and an attribute named `the-one-and-only-foo`.

 `attr`, along with `alias`, are primarily intended to help when migrating to a new property/attribute name.
 It allows for two different properties to be simultaneously "active".